DEFEDGE/MTD-manager-console/Setups/How_to_kubernetes.md

 ---
 ## 4. Adding an Edge Node in the Cluster
+### N.B.
+The following guide relies on the use of Kubesphere, which is not open source anymore.
+Updates will follow.
 [Add Edge Nodes Guide](https://www.kubesphere.io/docs/v3.4/installing-on-linux/cluster-operation/add-edge-nodes/)

 ### 1. Install KubeEdge on Master Node